 When you shop for a new house what are some of the first things you notice when you walk through the front door?
 Those are the things that you need to renovate or at least tidy up in your own house before you list it for sale.

 Things such as light fixtures, stair railings, blinds, and so on.
 If they look outdated you may lose a sale, or a buyer may offer you much less than your list price, which is always disappointing.

 Skip the current trends and switch out any outdated fixtures with classic fixtures that people will always enjoy.

 Clean, Clean, and Clean Again

-Clear off your kitchen counter tops and just accessorize with a few key pieces.
+Clear off your kitchen counter tops, give them a good wash, and then just add back a few key pieces for decoration.

 Take all that stuff off of your fridge, and file it away.
 Buyers want to see what a nice fridge you have, not a picture that your kid painted in school two years ago.

 Before each showing of your home, or each open house, make your home as welcoming as possible and make sure it smells nice too.
-The more inviting it is the quicker it will sell.
+The more inviting your home is, the quicker it will sell.